1980 Campaign for Library Expansion

 The Friends of the Library established a Political Action Committee (PAC) and donated $26,000 to its campaign.
 Most of that money was raised through three or four years of semi-annual book sales.
 Library director Glenn Miller chaired the PAC; two or three library staff did most of the work of coordinating efforts of Friends and supporters.
 The PAC chose and paid an ad agency to produce and place the campaign slogan, almost all of the printed materials, radio and TV spots and billboards.

-The main role of volunteers was to distribute 8-page fact booklets to neighbors and groups they belonged to.
-Most of the volunteers were recruited over several evenings of Friends phoning Friends from a bank of phones provided at a Friends board member’s stock broker’s office.
+The main role of volunteers was to distribute booklets, bumper stickers and information to neighbors and groups they belonged to.
+Most of the volunteers were recruited over several evenings of Friends phoning Friends from a bank of phones provided at a Friends board member’s stockbroker’s office.
 Library staff (on non-library time) also took several thousand booklets door-to-door in high voter-turnout precincts.
 Friends board members with good media contacts also arranged helpful interviews.

 Printed Materials and Distribution

-The main handout was an 8-page booklet explaining the issues in cold facts, which was praised for its low-key, business-like tone.
+An 8-page booklet provided to residents explaining the issues in cold facts was praised for its low-key, business-like tone.
 Not available until three weeks before the vote, 50,000 were distributed at most of the civic club talks, mailed to Friends members and likely supporters (almost 1,000) who had taken a tour of the library in the last 18 months, handed out door-to-door, stuffed in each stack of books checked out at any branch.
 Door-to-door distribution focused on the neighborhoods surrounding branch libraries (on the assumption they would be favorably pre-disposed to libraries) and precincts with a record of high voter registration and turn-out.

 Two-inch label stickers were easy to slap on receptive folks at talks and political functions.
 Branch staff also offered one to each library user.
 Although temporary, they are much cheaper than long-lasting buttons, and just as effective.